The Vermont Home Buyer’s Guide to New Construction

 How to Choose Between Home Construction Companies in VT

-The National Association of Home Builders is an excellent resource for finding qualified and highly rated builders in your area.
-A search for NAHB members in Vermont returns 14 home builders in VT.
+The National Association of Home Builders is an excellent resource for finding qualified and highly rated Vermont home builders in your area.
+For example, a search NAHB members in Vermont returns 14 Vermont home builders.
 You can look at each builder’s prior work, which will help you find someone whose style matches your design preferences.

 You’ll also want to look at examples of your builder’s work in person.
 It may not be possible to tour a private residence, but you can drive by to see the exterior.